First Fleet: HMS Sirius

-Sirius was Phillip’s flagship for the fleet.
+Sirius was Phillip's flagship for the fleet.
 She had been converted from the merchantman Berwick, built in 1780 for Baltic trade.
-She was a 520 ton, sixth-rate vessel, originally armed with ten guns, four six-pounders and six carronades, Phillip had ten more guns placed aboard.
+She was a 520-ton, sixth-rate vessel, originally armed with ten guns, four six-pounders and six carronades, Phillip had ten more guns placed aboard.

-HMS Supply
+HMAT Supply

 Supply was designed in 1759 by shipwright Thomas Slade, as a yard craft for the ferrying of naval supplies.
 Measuring 170 tons, she had two masts, and was fitted with four small 3-pounder cannons and six 1/2-pounder swivel guns.
 Her armament was substantially increased in 1786 with the addition of four 12-pounder carronades.

 Convict transports

 Food and supply transports

 Ropes, crockery, agricultural equipment and a miscellany of other stores were needed.
 Items transported included tools, agricultural implements, seeds, spirits, medical supplies, bandages, surgical instruments, handcuffs, leg irons and a prefabricated wooden frame for the colony's first Government House.
 The party had to rely on its own provisions to survive until it could make use of local materials, assuming suitable supplies existed, and grow its own food and raise livestock.